RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #5

+Finished up my first standing session of 30 mins.
+Pushing to do another set of 4 of these before I sit down for a break.

 ## #4

 After the apple I had my vitamin c/d... the vitamin c powder is still a